ShenduoZhang/shenduo.icu/courses.md

 - Reference book: *矩阵论, 戴华*/*Matrix Theory, Hua Dai*, and *Matrix analysis, A Horn*
 - Grades: 93/A/4.0

-Contents are extremly useful in advanced research topics in advanced class and research in statistics!
+Contents are extremely useful in advanced research topics in advanced class and research in statistics!
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwgakBPsWOsGR6vt5XxA)

 ## Optimization